dastasoft/blog/_posts/nodejs.md

 The easiest way to install Node.js on your system is to go to the official website, especially [https://nodejs.org/en/download/current/](https://nodejs.org/en/download/current/) where all the platforms and options are listed.
 You can choose between the Long Term Support or the latest version, choose what you want, for the case of this guide both options are good, personally I am using the current version which is 16.5.0.

-For Windows and Mac there is no mystery with the installation so if you are Linux users like me, you will find this resource [https://github.com/nodesource/distributions/blob/master/README.md](https://github.com/nodesource/distributions/blob/master/README.md) more useful.
+For Windows and Mac there is no mystery with the installation so if you are Linux user like me, you will find [this resource](https://github.com/nodesource/distributions/blob/master/README.md) more useful.

 For example for Ubuntu users: